KaihuiLiang/physical-activity-counseling/README.md

 ## Strategy Classifier
 The code of the strategy classifier is under directory `classifier/`.

 To use the fine-tuned model for strategy prediction, please download `training_args.bin`from [here](https://drive.google.com/file/d/13GWO8Nwby7MmL15Hq1aUccJ-kQhsYI85/view?usp=sharing) and `optimizer.pt` from [here](https://drive.google.com/file/d/1RCAHRLoq4iujWBRmzHhTwbgpo0w_DEfy/view?usp=sharing) and put them under the `classifier/models/strategy`folder.

+More details are provided in the `classifier/README.md` file.